tkouya/mpna/README.md

 You can read "README.ja.md"(Japanese!) if you want to get detailed description about them.

-You can compile and run these programs if GNU MP(GMP), MPFR, QD, MPFI, ARB and mpreal.h are installed on your envirnment.
+You can compile and run these programs if GNU MP(GMP), MPFR, QD, MPFI, ARB and mpreal.h are installed on your environment.